Entertainment News Roundup: ‘Star Trek: Picard’ romantically going where Picard hasn’t gone before; Kim Kardashian now legally single from Kanye West and more | Entertainment

 Chloe shows off no-fuss winter styles at Paris Fashion Week

-French fashion house Chloe combined sleek lines and cozy fabrics in its new winter collection at Paris Fashion Week on Thursday, with knitted dresses, leather midi skirts, and teddy bear coats.
-Model Amber Valletta, wearing minimal makeup, strolled down a sand-covered catwalk in a long patchwork coat at the close of the show, showcasing the design house's understated approach.
+French fashion house Chloe combined sleek lines and cosy fabrics in its new winter collection at Paris Fashion Week on Thursday, with knitted dresses, leather midi skirts and teddy bear coats.
+Model Amber Valletta, wearing minimal makeup, strolled down a sand-covered catwalk in a long patchwork coat at the close of show, showcasing the design house's understated approach.

 CNN confirms streaming service CNN+ to launch this spring